 The state where you live also affects your auto insurance premium, as illustrated in the table below.
 Hawaii and Massachusetts prohibit age in determining car insurance rates, which means that rates in those states will generally be lower than the national average.

-Hawaii is the cheapest state for teen drivers of all four ages.
-New York, Louisiana and Florida have the most expensive rates for car insurance when adding a young driver to their parents’ policy.
+Massachusetts and Hawaii are the cheapest states for teen drivers of all four ages, which makes sense due these states not permitting age as a rating factor.
+New York, Louisiana, Florida, Michigan and Nevada have the most expensive average rates for car insurance when adding a young driver to their parents’ policy.

 These rates are based on the top insurers in the country and are for full coverage car insurance for teens added to their parents’ policy and thus reflect added cost and not the total cost.